Understanding the Virginia Medicaid Waiver System

-If your child has been diagnosed with an intellectual or developmental disability and is aging out of the special education system, chances are good that you’re now seeking adult services.
+If your child has been diagnosed with a developmental disability and is aging out of the special education system, changes are good that you’re now seeking adult services.
 Where do you begin?
 How do you choose a provider?
 And who pays for it?

 Or perhaps you have a family member who is already receiving services within the community, such as day support or services at a group home, but you’re wondering if there are other options out there.
 How do you go about choosing another provider?